Geometric influences: Geometric influences under rotation

 In this section we consider a different symmetry group, the group of rotations of $\mathbb R^n$.
 The interest in this group comes from the fact that the Gaussian measure is invariant under rotations while the influence sum is not.

-Indeed, a half space of measure $1/2$ may have influence sum as small as of order $1$ when it is aligned with one of the axis and as large as of order $\sqrt{n}$ when it is aligned with the diagonal direction $(1,1,\ldots,1)$.
+Indeed, a halfspace of measure $1/2$ may have influence sum as small as of order~$1$ when it is aligned with one of the axis and as large as of order $\sqrt{n}$ when it is aligned with the diagonal direction $(1,1,\ldots,1)$.

-In this section we show that under some mild conditions (that do not contain any invariance assumption), rotation allows to increase the sum of geometric influences up to $\Omega(t(1-t)\sqrt{-\log(t(1-t)) } \sqrt{n})$.
-The dependence on $n$ in this lower bound is tight for several examples, including half-spaces and $L^2$-balls.
-We note that on the other extreme, rotation cannot decrease the sum of geometric influences below $\Omega \left(t(1-t)\sqrt{-\log(t(1-t))} \right)$, as follows from a combination of Proposition~\ref{l:uniform_enlarge}, Lemma \ref{lem:increasing_equality}(ii) and the isoperimetric inequality~(\ref{Eq:Bobkov}). \begin{definition} Let $B(x, r): = \{ y \in \mathbb R^n: \| y - x\|_2 < r\}$ be the open ball in $\mathbb R^n$ with center at $x$ and radius $r$ and let $\bar{B}(x, r)$ be the corresponding closed ball.
-For $\eps > 0$ and $A \subseteq R^n$, define
+In this section we show that under some mild conditions (that do not contain any invariance assumption), rotation allows us to increase the sum of geometric influences up to $\Omega(t(1-t)\sqrt {-\log(t(1-t)) } \sqrt{n})$.
+The dependence on $n$ in this lower bound is tight for several examples, including halfspaces and $L^2$-balls.
+We note that on the other extreme, rotation cannot decrease the sum of geometric influences below $\Omega(t(1-t)\sqrt{-\log(t(1-t))} )$, as follows from a combination of Proposition \ref{luniformenlarge}, Lemma \ref {lemincreasingequality}(ii) and the isoperimetric inequality (\ref{EqBobkov}). \begin{definition} Let $B(x, r): = \{ y \in\mathbb R^n\dvtx\| y - x\|_2 < r\}$ be the open ball in $\mathbb R^n$ with center at $x$ and radius $r$, and let $\bar{B}(x, r)$ be the corresponding\vadjust{\goodbreak} closed ball.
+For $\eps> 0$ and $A \subseteq R^n$, define

-Finally, denote by $\jcal_n$ the collection of all measurable sets $B \subseteq \mathbb R^n$ for which there exists $\delta > 0$ such that for all $0< \eps < \delta$, we have
+Finally, denote by $\jcal_n$ the collection of all measurable sets $B \subseteq\mathbb R^n$ for which there exists $\delta> 0$ such that for all $0< \eps< \delta $, we have